Nonstop PAL Cebu–Guam service starts December

 Passengers traveling between Cebu and Guam can look forward to nonstop service starting in December, as Philippine Airlines (PAL) launches thrice-weekly flights, the only direct connection between the two destinations.

-“It reflects our commitment to growing our network and supporting economic and tourism flows between the Philippines and Guam.”
+“It reflects our commitment to growing our network and supporting economic and tourism flows between the Philippines and Guam,” he added.

 PAL first flew to Guam on 31 July 1946, as part of its pioneering DC-4 trans-Pacific service, making it Asia’s first airline to reach the U.S. mainland.